theptrk/jskell/README.md

 - TypeScript and Flow are introducing static type checking to a new generation of dynamically scripting JavaScript engineers

+## Functional Programming

+Non FP languages are often all about state
+Functional programming is all about values

 ## Resources
 - [learnhaskell](https://github.com/bitemyapp/learnhaskell)
 - [Yorgey’s cis194